Alexius25/Alexius25/README.md

 I build practical software and enjoy turning ideas into reliable tools.

 ## About Me

-- Focused on backend development, automation, and clean developer workflows.
-- Interested in scalable systems, APIs, and productivity tooling.
-- Always learning and shipping.
 - i use Arch btw

-## What I'm Working On

-- Building and improving personal projects.
-- Strengthening system design and architecture skills.
-- Continuing to build my home lab.

 ## Tech Stack